 Salted browned butter: Amateur cooks everywhere on the internet claim that browned butter is a game changer when it comes to baking.
 They’re right— if anything takes these basic cookies into the stratosphere, it’s browned butter.
 It adds a deepened level of caramelization to the cookies and works extremely well with the additional teaspoon of cinnamon.
 Browned butter also adds more color to the crispy edge of your cookies.
 The key to great browned butter is to brown it over a steady medium to medium-low heat.
 The milk fats will separate from the cream— be sure to reincorporate those into your mixture.
 Another important step is to let that brown butter solidify in the fridge after browning.
 This allows the consistency of your cookies to be thicker and less runny.
 Using softened brown butter provides the best one-two punch in terms of flavor and perfect cookie texture.

 Also, I always use salted butter.
 It’s what I grew up with in my mother’s recipes.
 Salted butter simply tastes better than unsalted, and there’s enough sugar and sweetness in the recipe to balance out the butter and added salt in the mixture.
-Alternatively, if you aren’t the biggest fan of salt, opt to leave the additional half teaspoon of salt out.
-But, I encourage you to use salted butter in your baking every single time.
+I encourage you to use salted butter in your baking every single time.
 Salt is simply an underutilized tool in the sweet department.

-Two large eggs, room temperature: In order to make my cookies even more thick and gooey in the center, I am considering changing this to one whole egg, and one egg yolk.
-I’ll implement this the next time I bake and provide an update to this article afterwards.
-For now, two large eggs work as the binder between the wet and dry ingredients, allowing them to seamlessly fold into each other upon baking.
-Having your eggs at room temperature is an extremely subtle addition to your cookies, but one that proves to mix in more effectively with the dough and rise more easily.
+Two large eggs, room temperature: Having your eggs at room temperature is an extremely subtle addition to your cookies, but one that proves to mix in more effectively with the dough and rise more easily.

 Vanilla extract: A classic staple in any cookie, brownie or banana bread recipe.
-A teaspoon of genuine extract is all you need, and none of that ‘vanilla flavor’ bull-hockey.
+A teaspoon of genuine extract is all you need.
+Make it a good one; my go-to is Penzy's Mexican.

 Additives, toppings and mix-ins: